terra-money/terrain/README.md

 docker-compose up
 ```

-## Setup Rust
+## Set up Rust

-While WASM smart contracts can theoretically be written in any programming language, we currently only recommend using Rust as it is the only language for which mature libraries and tooling exist for CosmWasm.
-For this tutorial, you'll need to also install the latest version of Rust by following the instructions [here](https://www.rust-lang.org/tools/install).
+While WASM smart contracts can theoretically be written in any programming language, **we only recommend using Rust** because it is the only language for which mature libraries and tooling exist for CosmWasm.
+For this tutorial, you'll need to [install the latest version of Rust](https://www.rust-lang.org/tools/install).

-Then run the following commands
+After you've installed the latest version of Rust, set up your Rust environment:

-**set `stable` as default release channel (used when updating rust)**
+1. Set `stable` as the default release channel:

 ```sh
 rustup default stable
 ```

-**add wasm as compilation target**
+2. Set `wasm` as the compilation target:

 ```sh
 rustup target add wasm32-unknown-unknown
 ```

-**for generating contracts**
+3. Install the `cargo` libraries for generating contracts:

 ```sh
 cargo install cargo-generate --features vendored-openssl cargo install cargo-run-script
 ```

-## Setup Node

-To run Terrain you need to install Node.js and NPM.
-We recommend the **[Node.js LTS 16](https://nodejs.org/en/download/)** and **Node Package Manager** (NPM) 8.5.0 which is the default installed version for Node.js LTS 16.

-> If you encounter the next error code: <b>error:0308010C:digital envelope routines::unsupported</b> use LTS Node.js 16.

 # Getting Started

-Assumed that you have setup the node env, let's generate our first app
+Generate your first Terrain app using the following commands:

-For the first time, you will need to run `npm install -g @terra-money/terrain`
+> If this is your first time, you will need to run `npm install -g @terra-money/terrain`
 or `npx @terra-money/terrain new my-terra-dapp`
 since `terrain` npm module name is occupied by another module.